fastify/fastify-postgres/README.md

 pool: the pool instance
 Client: a client constructor for a single query
 query: a utility to perform a query _without_ a transaction
-transact: a utility to perform a query _with_ a transaction
+transact: a utility to perform multiple queries _with_ a transaction
 ```

 Example: